 At Great Chart, we value the importance of good relationships with our parents.
 We know that both parents and staff have a responsibility to allow children to be the very best they can be.
 We endeavour to share information with parents in the best way that we possibly can to enable their time at Great Chart to be both informed and memorable.

 We do this by:

-- Holding parent's evening twice a year to discuss each child's progress and next steps. - Holding open classroom sessions to enable the children to share their work with their parents. - Sending termly reports outlining the child's progress across the curriculum. - Sending termly letters to parents to inform them of upcoming topics and areas for learning. - Setting clear guidelines and expectations for how to support their child with homework. - Using Class Dojo to celebrate good work, share information and provide a platform for messaging class teachers. - SLT and class teachers welcome the parents and the children at the gate each morning.
+- Holding parent's evening twice a year to discuss each child's progress and next steps. - Holding open classroom sessions to enable the children to share their work with their parents. - Sending termly reports outlining the child's progress and effort across the curriculum. - Sending termly letters to parents to inform them of upcoming topics and areas for learning. - Weekly bulletins go home, outlining the week ahead. - Setting clear guidelines and expectations for how to support their child with homework. - Using Class Dojo to celebrate good work, share information and provide a platform for messaging class teachers. - SLT and classroom assistants welcome the parents and the children at the gate each morning.
 This enables parents to talk through any issue or gives them a platform to share messages with the class teachers. - Providing support to families when it is needed through our Family Liaison Officer, who will guide them to external agencies when further support is needed.